 Rejoice always, pray constantly, give thanks in everything; for this is God’s will for you in Christ Jesus.
 (1 Thessalonians 5:16-17)

-For Remembering Our Salvation:
+Short Bible Verses for Remembering Our Salvation:

 Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!
 (2 Corinthians 5:17)